Yale Strom: Lectures and teaching

 Strom has lectured extensively throughout the United States, Asia and Europe and taught at the Gallatin School of Individualized Study at NYU for 4 years, where he created the course "Artist-Ethnographer Expeditions".
 Strom was Artist-in-Residence in the Jewish Studies Program at San Diego State University, a position created for him to 2020.
 Strom was the first klezmer violinist in history to be invited to instruct master classes at both the American String Teachers Association and the Mark O'Connor fiddle camp.
-Currently Strom teaches in the Music Dept. at SDSU.
+Currently Strom teaches in the Music Dept. at SDSU and leads Jewish history, cultural and music tours with Ayelet Tours to Europe and North Africa.

+Personal life

+Strom is married to Elizabeth Schwartz and has one daughter.
+He lives in San Diego.